dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-07-27-building-the-really-real.md

 central authority?
 Why view the world through a lens that isn't yours?

 Proof-of-work is what brings reality to cyberspace, and web-of-trust does the rest on the social side.
-Combine the two and you have something that's more real, more trustworthy, more worthy of your time and attention than the military-grade propaganda that's presented to you in the advertisement-industrial complex.
+Combine the two and add some digital signatures on top, and you have something that's more real, more trustworthy, more worthy of your time and attention than the military-grade propaganda that's presented to you in the advertisement-industrial complex.

 Bitcoin and Nostr aren't the only things we care about, of course.
 The internet is a permissioned system in itself, from ICANN and DNS to undersea cables and